 Universal DAS pass

-While Disney has it’s own in house program, many theme parks including Universal Studios now partner with an outside organization called IBCCES.
+While Disney has its own in-house program, many theme parks including Universal Studios now partner with an outside organization called IBCCES.
 Through IBCCES you can apply for the IBCCES Accessibility Card (IAC) at accessibilitycard.org up to 48 hours before your planned visit.

 Each park will have different programs but the key first step is to apply and get your IAC before going to the parks.
 Once you arrive at the park, you can head to Guest Relations and plan your day.

-This page covers the step by step process for getting your IAC as well as specific steps once you get to Universal Studios.
+This page covers the step-by-step process for getting your IAC as well as specific steps once you get to Universal Studios.

 Managing diabetes at a theme park like Disney World

-A DAS pass is just one of many helpful tools we may be able to use to manage diabetes and blood sugars while in a theme park.
+A DAS pass is just one of many helpful tools we may be able to use to manage diabetes and blood sugar while in a theme park.
 Some other helpful things to bring with you and to consider include:

 - Anticipate lots of walking.
 Insulin dosing may need to be adjusted throughout the day.